 Press Briefings

 SS+K is working to coordinate with ESES members to arrange press briefings with appropriate journalists, producers and editorial boards in order of priority.
 These meetings are not intended to generate stories.
-Instead, their purpose is to educate the press on ESES's approach to solving NY’s energy challenges so future stories are more balanced and perhaps even favorable, and so that journalists know that ESES is a source to turn to for information and quotes on the New York Energy situation.
+Instead, their purpose is to educate the press on ESES's approach to solving NY’s energy challenges so future stories are more balanced and perhaps even favorable, and so that journalists know that ESES is a source to turn to for information and quotes on the NY energy situation.

 We will send a press kit in advance of scheduled meetings.
 We will also arm ESES meeting participants with background on the media outlet and specific reporters they will meet with, talking points, Q&A and a message box.
 We will also be available to conduct mini-media trainings (rehearsals) prior to any such meetings, to help ESES members to more comfortably stay on message.